OctoPrint/OctoPrint/docs/events/index.rst

      * ``t``: last tool selected *through OctoPrint*
      * ``f``: last feedrate for move commands ``G0``, ``G1`` or ``G28`` sent *through OctoPrint*

+ToolChange
+   A tool change command was sent to the printer.
+The payload contains the former current tool index and the new current tool index.

+   Payload:

+     * ``old``: old tool index
+     * ``new``: new tool index

 Timelapses
 ----------